DarkTemplar0007/DarkTemplar0007/README.md

-- 👋 Hi, I’m @DarkTemplar0007
+- 👋 Hi, I’m @DarkTemplar0007 a speaking donkey
-- 👀 I’m interested in python, c, maybe stuff like cobol, fortran, go ...
+- 👀 I’m interested in python, c,torturing myself with gentoo
-- 🌱 I’m currently learning python
+- 🌱 I’m currently learning python and ebuild scripts
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ..............just dont.
 Not good idea

 <!---